 News the MLB used 2 types of baseballs in 2021 could throw curveball into labor talks

-The current collective bargaining agreement between players and owners expires Wednesday night at 11:59 p.m.
+The current collective bargaining agreement between players and owners expired Wednesday at 11:59 p.m.
 ET.
 The two sides are not close to an agreement, according to reports.

-Barring a last-minute extension of the current contract, team owners will be allowed to trigger a lockout, the owners' version of a strike.
+Barring an extension of the current contract, team owners will be allowed to trigger a lockout, the owners' version of a strike.

 If enacted, it would be the league's first work stoppage since the dramatic strike of the mid-1990s that led to the cancellation of the 1994 World Series.